 - Clarify if another political action group paid for the TV spot

-- The advertiser must not use a program’s characters for advertising a product during the show.
+- The advertiser must not use a program’s characters to advertise a product during the show.

-- The commercial time for children’s programming is limited to 10.5 minutes per hour on weekends and 12 minutes per hour on weekdays.
+- The commercial time for children’s programming is 10.5 minutes per hour on weekends and 12 minutes per weekdays.

-- Strict limitations of what types of products can occupy time within programs created for children.
+- Strict limitations on what types of products can occupy time within programs created for children.

-While the FCC does not have any specific rules for alcoholic beverage commercials, each network uses its own standards and best practices for placing alcohol ads.
-As a result, many have time-slot, daypart, programming restrictions, and commercial content restrictions.
+While the FCC has no specific rules for alcoholic beverage commercials, each Network uses its standards and best practices for placing alcohol ads.
+As a result, many have time-slot, daypart, programming, and commercial content restrictions.